Denimworld12/Agriculture_Assitant_2-using-react-/README.md

 Filter and sort crops based on categories, price range, location, and other criteria.

-View detailed crop information, including the farmer’s contact details for direct communication.
+View detailed crop information, including the farmer's contact details for direct communication.

 Bulk discounts apply automatically based on quantity, encouraging bulk purchases.